anastaciocintra/escpos-coffee/README.md

 ```

 ### graphicsimage, bitimage and rasterimage
-Show how to work with ImageWrapper to print images.
+Show how to work with ImageWrapper.
 Then you will see things like how to print on center-justified one image, like this:
 ```
     escpos.writeLF("print on Center");
     imageWrapper.setJustification(EscPosConst.Justification.Center);
     escpos.write(imageWrapper, escposImage);
 ```

 ### dithering
 Show how to work with BitonalThreshold and BitonalOrderedDither.
 Bellow, we can see how to use ordered dither class.